How & Why To Master Google™ Search Results

 So, when someone does a Google™ search for a local business, if your web site isn't on the first one or two page of results, and preferably on the top page, the odds are very high that they're NOT going to click on your website to see what you have to offer.
 In fact, if you have not taken the proper steps to have your web site listed high in the search engine results, most people will NEVER even see your site.

 Of course, this is nothing new – if you can find your Yellow Pages™, look up some businesses under headings like carpet cleaning, locksmith, plumber, etc., and see how many of them have names like A ABC Plumbing, AAA Locksmith, AAA Aaron Carpet Cleaning.
 Why would a company choose names like that?
 Because the Yellow Pages™ lists companies in alphabetical order, and it's simply a fact that most people tend to call the companies who are listed at the beginning of any heading.
-And that's still how it is today – you need to be at the top of Google's™ search results or you're going to be ignored. (but, thankfully, Google™ doesn't care about alphabetical order, just content, coding, and relevance, so we can work our way to the top)
+And that's still how it is today – you need to be on the top pages of Google's™ search results or you're going to be ignored. (but, thankfully, Google™ doesn't care about alphabetical order, just content, coding, and relevance, so we can work our way to the top)

 How To Get Your Local Business Website Ranked High In Google